Punjabi cinema: Post–Punjab partition

-In 1947, the British province of Punjab was partitioned between India and Pakistan.
+In 1947, the British Indian province of Punjab was partitioned between India and Pakistan.
 West Punjab became part of Pakistan and East Punjab became part of India.
 This compelled Punjabi film actors, filmmakers and musicians to work in the Bombay industry, including actors such as K.L.
 Saigal, Prithviraj Kapoor, Dilip Kumar and Dev Anand and singers such as Mohammed Rafi, Noorjahan and Shamshad Begum.
 In 1948, Roop K. Shorey directed the first Punjabi film following the partition of Punjab.
 Other notable films of the late 1940s included Lachhi (1949), Mundri (1949) and Pheray (1949).

 1950s–1960s

 Attempts were made to keep Punjabi cinema alive in this period.
 Filmmakers made films like Posti, Do Lachhian and Bhangra with some success but were not able to revive Punjabi cinema.
 Songs from the films would run for months and years on the radio resulting in a long-term audience for the films.
 Post-partition, the trend of comedies continued.
 One of the hit comedies was Mulkh Raj Bhakhri's Bhangra (1958), starring Sundar and Nishi.
 It was remade by director Mohan Bhakhri as Jatti in 1980 with Mehar Mittal and Aparna Chowdhry, and it was again a commercial success.
 The music from the film was by Hansraj Behl with lyrics by Verma Malik.
 Songs sung by Shamshad and Rafi like "Batti balkay banere utte rakhdi han, rah bhul na jave chann mera" and "Chitte dand hasnon nayion rehnde" were widespread hits.
 Johnny Walker (1957) was a hit.

 The big-budget romantic Punjabi film by director Padam Prakash Maheshwary, Satluj De Kande, was released in 1964.
 This film starred Balraj Sahni, Nishi, Wasti, and Mirza Musharraf, with music by Hansraj Behl.
 This was the only Punjabi film starring Balraj Sahni.
 It was a major hit and earned a National Film Award.
 Satluj de Kande was telecasted three times on the public TV channel Doordarshan in India.
 In 1969 the religious film Nanak Nam Jahaz Hai starring Prithviraj Kapoor, I. S. Johar, Vimmi, Som Dutt, Nishi, Suresh, and David Abraham was released.
 The film was the first really major successful Punjabi film in post-independent India, with a major cultural impact on Punjabi Sikhs at home and abroad, and is credited with the revival of the Punjabi film industry in India.
 People stood in kilometre-long lines to buy a ticket for the film.